 How much do you think should be a PMP preparation time?
 It could be 3 months to 5 years or anything in-between.
 It could be even less.
-Reddit user djramzy found it the hard way.
+Ramzy Haddad found it the hard way.
 But his PMP exam prep experience teaches us all a lesson that if you study hard and stay on course, you can crack the PMP certification exam in few months.

 PMP Preparation Time – How Long To Study For PMP?

 First off, I am no way shape or form considered a smart person.
 It takes me a while to learn things, and this honestly took me 5 long years.